Common schema

 # Alternative solution

-[Some history about Pelican](https://docs.getpelican.com/en/stable/report.html).
+[Some history about Pelican](https://docs.getpelican.com/en/stable/report.html){.away}.